Straight Outta Compton (song)

-1989 song by N.W.A.

 "Straight Outta Compton" is a song by American hip-hop group N.W.A.
 It is the opening track from their 1989 debut album of the same name.
 The song samples "You'll Like It Too" by Funkadelic, "West Coast Poplock" by Ronnie Hudson and the Street People, "Get Me Back on Time, Engine No. 9" by Wilson Pickett, and "Amen, Brother" by the Winstons.
 It was voted number 19 on About.com's Top 100 Rap Songs, and is ranked number six on VH1's 100 Greatest Songs of Hip-Hop.

 In 2015, "Straight Outta Compton" debuted at number 38 on the Billboard Hot 100 on the issue dated September 5, 2015 as a result of the recent releases of the group's film of the same name and Dr. Dre's Compton; it was the highest debut on the chart that week.
 This became the group's first top 40 hit song, in large part due to lack of airplay since N.W.A was banned from many radio stations in the 1980s, charting 26 years after its initial release and 24 years since the group originally disbanded.
 In 2021, Rolling Stone listed the song at number 248 on their updated list of the 500 Greatest Songs of All Time.